-If yes, you may want to consider renewal under Option 4, Exempt from OHMAR.
+If the property has an uninsured FHA loan such as a 202 or a 505 Rural Housing it may want to consider renewal under Option 4, Exempt from OHMAR.
 To be eligible for Option 4, the property must be considered an "exception project."
 Exception projects include: state or local government financing and/or mortgage insurance that is that is provided by a unit of state or local government; Projects currently financed under Section 202 of the Housing Act of 1959 or Section 515 of the Housing Act of 1949; SRO Mod Rehab.
 Please note: "Exception" projects can renew under either Option 2 or Option 4.
 The benefit of renewing under Option 4 is that a RCS is not required.
-For an owner of an FHA insured or HUD-held project to be eligible under Option 4, they must complete a RCS.
+For an owner of an FHA insured or HUD held project to be eligible under Option 4, they must complete a RCS.
 Contact your HAP Officer with questions and/or reference Chapter 6 of the Section 8 Renewal Guidebook.